dishanijhawan/Data-Analysis-Projects/README.md

 • Created connections, join new tables, calculations to manipulate data and enable user driven parameters for visualizations.

 • Used different types of customized visualization.

+# HR Analytics Dashboard

+This dashboard basically shows the attritions taking place in a company and what can be the possible reasons for it.